Lillian Alling

 Lillian Alling (1896 – after 1929) was an Eastern European immigrant to the United States, who in the 1920s attempted a return by foot to her homeland.
-Her four-year-long journey started in New York, and went westward across Canada, then north through British Columbia, the Yukon, and then west again through Alaska.
-Whether she successfully crossed the Bering Strait to Russia is unknown.
+Her four-year-long journey started in New York, and went westward across Canada, then north through British Columbia, the Yukon, and then west again reaching Alaska by 1929.
+It is not known if Alling successfully crossed the Bering Strait to Russia.

 Journey

 Because her first appearance in official records was September 10, 1927, when she was arraigned in Hazelton, details before that, including her birth, emigration, and early journey, are impossible to confirm.
 Alling probably was born in either Russia or Poland some time around 1900.
 Cassandra Pybus speculates that she was Jewish, based on contemporary searches for similar names, emigrating from Belorussia via Poland in the 1920s.

 Reasons

 One of the earliest articles recounting her journey, published in a 1943 issue of The Beaver, simply stated Alling "could not stand the loneliness and the nostalgia any longer ...
 Siberia was her objective.
 Once there, among her own people, it would be easy to arrange passage from Vladivostok to her beloved steppes.
 She could almost hear the deep-toned laughs of the peasants at the market place and the tinkle of the music for the dance."

 According to a 1949 article in Coronet, Alling had been sent by her family to the United States in the 1920s to check if they could find a safe refuge there following the Russian Revolution; she began her journey upon hearing that her family had been jailed.

 In 1973, retired Royal Canadian Mounted Police officer T.E.E.
 Greenfield, who had been stationed at Hazelton in 1927, wrote to a local newspaper, the Vancouver Province, with his version of events; according to Greenfield, she had come from North Dakota, pursuing her boyfriend, who was also from Poland and had promised to marry her.
 Although he had disappeared before the ceremony, she had heard he was in Telegraph Creek.